drorm/meteor-sql/README.md

 * Now install the mysql client for node.js
  * run meteor in the app's directory so that it builds the hierarchy in the .meteor directory
  * cd .meteor/local/build/server/
- * sudo npm install mysql@2.0.0-alpha7
+ * sudo npm install mysql
 * Change the database config params in server/dbconfig.js to match the password you entered above as well as anything else needed

 # Approach